Compact Online Reference Encyclopedia (CORE)

 State sovereign immunity is, as noted above, the doctrine that prevents a state from being sued in its own courts without its consent.
 It will generally be a matter of state law, and of course not every state is the same.
 Many states have narrowed or…

-As previously discussed, Rule 5.102 requires the sending state to retake an offender for a new felony or violent crime conviction after the offender’s release from incarceration for the new crime.
-This may result in a considerable amount of time between…
+As previously discussed, Rule 5.102 requires the sending state to retake a supervised individual for a new felony or violent crime conviction after the individual’s release from incarceration for the new crime.
+This can lead to a significant delay between…

 Neither the Eleventh Amendment nor other formulations of sovereign immunity bar a suit against a state in the courts of another state.
 Nevada v.
 Hall, 440 U.S. 410 (1979).
 In Mianecki v.
 Second Judicial Court of Washoe County, 658 P.2d 422 (Nev.
 1983),…